 3) The Creative use of Information and Communications Technology

 We at Emmaus use Mac computers and Mac technology for our ICLT platform.
 It is not our suggestion that the Mac technology we employ is necessarily 'better' than alternatives.
 We are simply suggesting that the learning and teaching possibilities on the Macs is both exciting and engaging for our students and thus worthy of our interest.
 To hear some of the podcasts or view some of the multi media presentations that the children have created vindicates our confidence in the ICLT platform we have adopted.
 Not only are the children using the Mac computers in an exciting manner they are also making use of “iPads” in a creative way.
 Students from Grade 3 - 6 use iPads in a 1:1 ratio.
 This work is ever evolving and changing as is the technology available to us.
 The challenge and the opportunity that we are presented with as a school is how we might best keep abreast with all that is available in the IT world whilst making critical judgements on what is most appropriate and effective in enhancing the learning pathways of our students.

 In adopting these three gateways we are constantly reminded of the key question, “Why?”

 The premise we work from is that there is nowhere in the world where we so clearly define what people learn according to age except in schools.
 A futures oriented curriculum challenges this belief and manner of teaching and learning.

-Our endeavour is to work towards a new way of looking at the presentation of learning at Emmaus where the ‘grade levels’ of our children become less relevant and their needs and strengths become the measure of futures learning directions.
+Our endeavour is to work towards a new way of looking at the presentation of learning at Emmaus where the ‘grade levels’ of our children become less relevant and their needs and strengths become the measure of future learning directions.